CharlieApell/project_portfolio_5/TESTING.md

 ***

+## Automated Testing

+For this project, I have chosen to concentrate on writing automated tests for several components: Asset, JumboTron, MoreDropDown, NavBar and NotFound.

+I have utilized React Testing Library MSW to write these tests.
+You can find all the tests here.
+The mock handlers and server setup can be found here and here.

+I have executed all the automated tests using npm, and they have successfully passed."

 ## Manual Testing

 During development, I relied on Google developer tools to verify the proper functioning of all components and troubleshoot any unexpected problems.